holistudio/holistudio.github.io/_posts/projects/2024-05-05-project_spaceship.markdown

 Current state-of-the-art research on embodied AI focuses on related issues: how can AI develop a higher level reasoning and learn through multi-modal interactions with the world?

-An embodied AI that can interact with designers through direct manipulation of the objects may present both benefits and challenges in user experience.
+An embodied AI that can understand designers' intent and directly manipulate design models may present benefits and challenges to that AI's user experience.
+But we won't know until we really get there...

 ### If we succeed, what difference do we think it will make?